Rakib010/Rakib010/README.md

 <h2 align="left">📌 About Me</h2>

 <p align="left">
-  Hey, I'm Rakib Hossain — a CSE undergraduate learning new things and constantly trying to improve.
-I enjoy traveling and watching football in my free time.
+ Hey, I'm Rakib Hossain — a CSE undergraduate.
+I’m focusing on coding deeply, learning how to read, write, and solve problems while also exploring web development.
+ I think about many things, but right now my focus is on coding.
+In free time, I love traveling and playing football.
 </p>